vik2982/spring-jms/README.md

 * ActiveMQ - latest version

 ### How to Run
-Open a command prompt, cd to the same directory as the top level pom and run:
+Open a command prompt, cd to the same directory as the top level pom and run: mvn clean package

 Execute Application.java as a java application.
 A message is sent to a activemq queue, read and then output to the console